 All five entrances to Yellowstone National Park plan to be open throughout the month of September.
 The entrances are as follows.

-The major caveat comes with the northeast entrance, as getting there from outside the park requires taking the Beartooth Highway.
-For those who tell you, “It’s so unlikely Beartooth will close in September,” let me set the record straight.
+The major caveat comes with the northeast entrance, because reaching it from outside the park requires the Beartooth Highway.
+For those who tell you it’s so unlikely Beartooth will close in September, the record says otherwise.

-According to the notes from Yellowstone Park Rangers, Beartooth Highway was closed for part of or the entire month of September in 2017, 2014, and 2005.
-On the off chance this happens during your trip, you’re looking at a 3-4 hour detour through East Yellowstone or Gardiner.
+Beartooth Highway was closed for part of or the entire month of September in 2017, 2014, and 2005.
+If that happens during your trip, you’re looking at a 3 to 4 hour detour through the East Entrance or Gardiner.

-2026 update on the northeast entrance.
-The Yellowstone River Bridge replacement project is wrapping up its final phase this year.
+A 2026 update on the northeast entrance.
+The Yellowstone River Bridge replacement project wraps up its final phase this year.
 The new bridge is more than twice as long as the old one at 1,285 feet and is already carrying traffic.
-But construction crews will still be working on overlooks and removing the old bridge through fall 2026, so expect some delays in that corridor.
+Crews will still be working on overlooks and removing the old bridge through fall 2026, so expect some delays in that corridor.

 Yellowstone Roads in September

-All major park roads plan to stay open through September, including Dunraven Pass (Canyon Village to Tower Fall), which sits at one of the higher elevations and is the first road to close when winter weather arrives.
-In 2026, Dunraven Pass is scheduled to stay open through October 31.
-But “scheduled” and “actual” are two different things in Yellowstone.
-A heavy early snowstorm can temporarily shut down higher-elevation roads with little warning.
+All major park roads plan to stay open through September, including Dunraven Pass between Canyon Village and Tower Fall, which sits at one of the higher elevations and is the first road to close when winter arrives.
+Dunraven is scheduled to stay open through the end of October.
+But scheduled and actual are two different things in Yellowstone.
+A heavy early storm can shut down higher-elevation roads with little warning.

 Text 82190 to 888-777 for mobile alerts on road closures.
 You can also call (307) 344-2117 for recorded conditions, updated multiple times daily during the operating season.